mlava/wikipedia/README.md

 Trigger this either by:

-- Command Palette using the command 'Wikipedia import'
+- Command Palette using the command 'Wikipedia Page Import'
 - Using SmartBlocks using the <%WIKIPEDIA%>

 Example output: